WPCD-Workflows/documentation/source/old/itm/public/xml/itm_howtos_code_documentation.rst

 UNDER CONSTRUCTION!

-All released ITM codes should have two types of documentation:
+All released EU-IM codes should have two types of documentation:

 -  Detailed documentation to be used during code development and maintainace.
-   The code provider can choose how to generate this documentation, but the ITM recommends to use Doxygen.
+   The code provider can choose how to generate this documentation, but the EU-IM recommends to use Doxygen.
    For instructions on how to use Doxygen see

    -  webpages on